Michael B’s Jerseys & T's

 In reality, there is no such thing as “free setup”.
 Most shops buffer the appearance of the setup fees by imposing minimum quantities (i.e. 24 or 12 garments) and then distribute the setup fees in the cost of each garment.
 That is why it is so much more expensive per print/impression for their 12 shirts vs 50 shirts.

-Can we get one printed sample shirt (press check) so I can see if I like it?
+Can we get one screen printed sample shirt (press check) so I can see if I like it?

 Since we have no minimums, buying one shirt is no problem, although you might be a little sticker shocked by the price.
 We price everything very straight forward and as simple as possible.
 The set-up and screen fees are listed for each number of screens needed to be made.
-Then every shirt from 1 to infinity will simply be the fee per location on our Prices page plus the cost of the garment.
+Then every shirt from 1 to 1000+ will simply be the fee per location on our Prices page plus the cost of the garment.
 That means the set up fees become more affordable as the number of garments printed increases.
-While it sounds steep for a 1 color shirt to cost something like -$48 dollars, the same screens used to create an 30 shirt order would only be around $6.41 per shirt or a total of $192.30.
+While it sounds steep for a 1 color shirt screen printed to cost something like -$48 dollars, the same screens used to create an 30 shirt order would only be around $6.41 per shirt or a total of $192.30.
 Seems a little crazy that 1 shirt would be $48 but 30 shirts would only be a total of $192.30.
 That is why many shops have minimums of 12,24 or 48 shirts.
 But sometimes people only want 5 shirts and $15.41 for each shirt mentioned above is exactly what they want.
 When we set up screens for any job, regardless if 1 shirt or 1,000 shirts, we go through the same process.
 It takes about 2 hours to produce the screens, register screens on the press and then clean out the screens to get ready for the next job.

 Can I supply the t-shirts for you to print?